+Please join me in welcoming back our most frequent guest, Tamer Ali, Co-Founder and Director of Authentic Learning Labs.
 There’s a good reason why our door is always open to Tamer.
-He is a successful learning systems entrepreneur who is always thinking ahead of the innovation curve.
+He is a successful learning systems entrepreneur who is always thinking ahead of the online learning innovation curve.
 Most notably, about eight years ago he founded Crowd Wisdom, one of the first pure extended enterprise learning management systems.

 More recently, he founded Authentic Learning Labs.
 This hybrid software and services provider adds value to some of the world’s most sophisticated learning ecosystems with a growing portfolio of intelligent learning application modules.

 Today, I sit down with Tamer for an update on what he sees every day on the cutting edge of instructional design and technology.

 - After the pandemic forced training providers to go online literally overnight, many are investing in next-stage digital improvements to solve issues of scale, delivery and tracking.

 - High-end online learning businesses already have fairly robust ecosystems.
 So rather than focusing on replacing everything, many prefer incremental enhancements that fit into their existing infrastructure.

 - To pinpoint and fill critical gaps, top online learning providers need access to specialized expertise.
 When in-house resources are limited, innovators are turning to cost-effective service providers who can raise the bar without disrupting their ecosystem.